WaveLength: History

 The charity was founded after Charles Stonebridge gave an address to his local Rotary Club in 1938, following a recent visit to Manchester where he had spoken to an organisation there which was providing radios (wirelesses) for people of limited means.
 The Rotary Club joined forces with the BBC to found a charity helping similar people living in London, the Greater London Society Providing Wirelesses for the Bedridden.
 Key founding members included HG Brewster, AJ Pilgrim, FW Lovell, C Stonebridge, W Cady and the BBC’s John Underdown.
 By 1953, the Rev. Alfred Pilgrim was the only original founding member still involved with the society.
 He remained on the board until his death in 1968 and received an MBE in recognition of his work, becoming the driving force within the charity.
-In his obituary in the charity’s newsletter, editors wote that he hated all unhappiness and suffering and "strongly believed that the well-being of each should be the concern of all."
+In his obituary in the charity’s newsletter, editors wrote that he hated all unhappiness and suffering and "strongly believed that the well-being of each should be the concern of all."

 The society went into hibernation during the Second World War and re-emerged in 1945.
 In 1946, it changed its name to Wireless for the Bedridden Society to reflect that it planned to extend its services to the whole of the United Kingdom.
 The charity remained based in central London until 1979 before moving to Upminster in Essex and then to its current headquarters in Hornchurch, Essex.
 Traditionally, WaveLength has had the Archbishop of Canterbury as its president.